 One possible methodology is to add these SST anomalies to the time-varying SSTs for the period modeled in the previous section.
-To try to simplify the analysis and save computational resources, we have instead chosen to generate simulations prescribing climatological-SSTs - seasonally varying SSTs with no interannual variability.
-By perturbing this climatology with the various seasonally-varying but otherwise time-invariant anomalies, the hope is to generate more stable statistics, without the possible complication that the response might depend on the phase of ENSO, for example.
-Each of these climatological and perturbed runs is of 10 years length.
+To try to simplify the analysis and save computational resources, we have instead chosen to generate simulations prescribing climatological-SST simulations (i.e., seasonally varying SSTs with no interannual variability).
+By perturbing this climatology with the various seasonally varying but otherwise timeinvariant anomalies, the hope is to generate more stable statistics, without the possible complication that the response might depend on the phase of ENSO, for example.
+Each of these climatological and perturbed runs is of 10 yr long.

 An unforeseen discovery in generating the climatological storm simulations was that the climatological solutions in the Atlantic were quite sensitive to the choice of climatology.
-Our initial experiments utilized for the control the climatological SST calculated from an average over 1982-2000 using the NOAA Optimum Interpolation SST Analysis data set (Reynods et al. 2002).
-This simulation produces fewer storms in the Atlantic than the time mean of simulations described in the previous section which utilized the UKMO HadISST dataset (3.5/year as compared with 5.5/year).
-In searching for the reason, we generated an additional climatological simulation with the time average (1982-2005) of the HadISST data and find the number of Atlantic storms to be roughly 5/year, similar to the mean of the time-varying simulations.
-For this reason, we have carried out two sets of climate change experiments with the same set of SST anomalies but two different control climatological-SSTs.
+Our initial experiments utilized for the control of the climatological-SST simulation were calculated from an average over 1982-2000 using the National Oceanic and Atmospheric Administration (NOAA) Optimum Interpolation SST analysis dataset (Reynolds et al. 2002).
+This simulation produces fewer storms in the Atlantic than the time mean of simulations described in the previous section that utilized the Met Office HadISST dataset $(3.5 \text{ yr}^{-1} \text{ as compared with})$ 5.5 yr^{-1}).
+In searching for the reason, we generated an additional climatological simulation with the time average (1982-2005) of the HadISST data and find the number of Atlantic storms to be roughly 5 yr^{-1} , similar to the mean of the time-varying simulations.
+For this reason, we have carried out two sets of climate change experiments with the same set of SST anomalies but two different control climatological-SST simulations.

-The response of storm frequency for each of the 4 perturbations based on 2 different climatological-SSTs is shown in Fig. 13 and Fig. 17.
+The response of storm frequency for each of the four perturbations based on two different climatological-SST simulations is shown in Fig. 13 (as well as in Fig. 17).
 We show the fractional changes in hurricane count per year for various ocean basins.
-Focusing first on the North Atlantic (Fig. 13), we find that SSTs from two models (CM2.1 and ECHAM5) tend to show an increase in hurricane frequency, while SSTs from HADCM3 and the ensemble mean show a reduction.
-If we count all tropical storms identified by the algorithm described in Appendix B, the increases in the CM2.1 and ECHAM5 SSTs models are much smaller or close to zero (see Fig. 13, right panel), indicating some of the increase in hurricanes in these models is due to a shift to more intense storms.
-For the ensemble mean SST anomaly, the reduction of tropical storm and hurricane frequency are respectively -38%±25% and -28%±15%, roughy consistent with the -27% (tropical storms) and -18% (hurricanes) reduction obtained from Knutson et al. (2008) although the latter restricted their study to the Aug-Sept-Oct season only.
+Focusing first on the North Atlantic (Fig. 13), we find that SSTs from two models (CM2.1 and ECHAM5) tend to show an increase in hurricane frequency, while SSTs from HadCM3 and the ensemble mean show a reduction.
+If we count all tropical storms identified by the algorithm described in appendix B, the increases in the CM2.1 and ECHAM5 SSTs models are much smaller or close to zero (see Fig. 13, bottom panel), indicating some of the increase in hurricanes in these models is due to a shift to more intense storms.
+For the ensemble-mean SST anomaly, the reduction of tropical storm and hurricane frequency are respectively $-38\% \pm$ 15% and $-28\% \pm 25\%$, roughly consistent with the -27% (tropical storms) and -18% (hurricanes) reduction obtained from Knutson et al. (2008) although the latter restricted their study to the ASO season only.